Everest Base Camp Trek - 8 Days

 Trekking gears for Everest Trek

-The following list covers the basic essentials you’ll need to embark comfortably upon the EBC trek, If you arrive in Nepal and realize you’ve forgotten something, don’t worry!
+The following list covers the basic essentials you’ll need to embark comfortably upon the EBC trek; if you arrive in Nepal and realize you’ve forgotten something, don’t worry!

 Everything on this list can easily be found in the tourist markets of Kathmandu, which cater to trekkers and stock a wide range of inexpensive supplies.